 Taiga is dependent on the continued services of its senior management team, and its ability to retain other key personnel.
 Although Taiga believes that it could replace such key employees in a timely fashion should the need arise, the loss of such key personnel could have a material adverse effect on Taiga.
-Although Taiga does not have a unionized workforce, there can be no assurance that there will not be any labour disruptions, or that Taiga will not incur higher labour costs in the future, either of which could materially adversely affect Taiga's business, financial condition, results of operations and cash flows.
+Taiga has a union at one of its facilities and there can be no assurance that there will not be any labour disruptions, or that Taiga will not incur higher labour costs in the future, either of which could materially adversely affect Taiga's business, financial condition, results of operations and cash flows.
 Furthermore, as part of Taiga's growth strategy, Taiga may need to hire additional highly qualified individuals, including finance, sales and marketing personnel.
 There can be no assurance that Taiga will be able to attract, assimilate or retain qualified personnel in the future, which would adversely affect its ability to distribute new product lines and increase revenues.

-Information Systems Risk
+Information Systems and Cyber Security Risk